StevenACoffman/dotfiles/README.md

 vcsh dotfiles pull origin master
 ```

-# Mac OS X 10.9 Mavericks
+# Mac OS X 10.10 Yosemite

-Custom recipe to get OS X 10.9 Mavericks running from scratch, setup applications and developer environment.
+Custom recipe to get OS X 10.10 Yosemite running from scratch, setup applications and developer environment.
 I use this gist to keep track of the important software and steps required to have a functioning system after a semi-annual fresh install.

 ## Install Software